bmarzocc/RecoSimStudies/README.md

 ## Installation

     * cmsrel CMSSW_10_6_0
-If you get an error, make sure that the remote machine on which you are working on works for the CMSSW_10_6_0 release.
+If you get an error, make sure that the remote machine on which you are working on is new enough to be compatible with the CMSSW_10_6_0 release.
 At the moment of writing, this release only works for machines with SL7 architecture at least, and one has typically to ask for a t3ui07 account to the PSI-T3 administrators.

     * cd CMSSW_10_6_0/src/
     * cmsenv